-Approval of a CDBG Reimbursable contract between the County of Los Angeles and the Wilmington Community Clinic is exempt from the provisions of the National Environmental Policy Act pursuant to 24 Code of Federal Regulations, Part 58, Section 58.34 (a)(4), it involves public service activities that will not have a physical impact on or result in any physical changes to the environment.
-This action is not subject to the provisions of CEQA pursuant to State CEQA Guidelines 15060(c)(3) and 15378, because it is not defined as a project under CEQA and does not have the potential for causing a significant effect on the environment.
+The proposed activities are exempt from the National Environmental Policy Act (NEPA) pursuant to 24 Code of Federal Regulations, Part 58, Section 58.34 (a)(4), because they involve public service activities that will not have a physical impact on or result in any physical changes to the environment.
+The activities are also not subject to the provisions of CEQA pursuant to State CEQA Guidelines 15060(c)(3) and 15378, because they are not defined as a project under CEQA and do not have the potential for causing a significant effect on the environment.